 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D7100 provides a faster frame rate than the 70D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The 70D and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 70D and Nikon D7100 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Canon 70D and Nikon D7100 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 70D (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|